QWtail/Enhanced_SGA/README.md

 * Graph_based_anomaly_detection # main folder
   - userList.py # variables that needs to generated based on different dataset used.
     - Important: Fix this file before all modules!
-  - 1_data processing # data processing module: take input from the raw dataset and output the initial attributes.
+  - 1_data processing # data processing module: >take input from the raw dataset and output the initial attributes.
 To run this module:
     ```
     run ./code/generate_X_and_LX_initial.py
     ```
+    - Important: The function *initial_data()* in *generate_X_and_LX_functions.py* should fit to now dataset used before run.
     Output: the initial attributes for P3 P4 and P5 under each folder.

-  - 2_graph_analysis # graph module: take input from data processing module and output graph attribute.
+  - 2_graph_analysis # graph module: >take input from data processing module and output graph attribute.
 To run this module:
     ```
     run ./Run_GraphAnalysis.py
     ```